-The Pediatric Movement Disorders Clinic at Children’s Colorado diagnoses, evaluates and treats children with movement disorders.
-This clinic is broken down into two subspecialty clinics for kids with movement disorders: The Tic, Tone & Tremor Clinic and the Complex Movement Clinic.
+The Pediatric Movement Disorders Clinic at Children’s Hospital Colorado diagnoses, evaluates and treats children with movement disorders.
+This clinic is broken down into two subspecialty clinics for kids with movement disorders: the Tic, Tone and Tremor Clinic and the Complex Movement Clinic.

 Conditions treated at this clinic treat include:

 The Complex Movement Clinic is a subspecialty clinic for patients with complex movement disorders or complex neurological symptoms with regression.
 Conditions treated at this clinic treat include: